Therapy Assistance Program

-The CMT Scholarship Program aims to alleviate the financial burden of seeking therapy for young African American women and girls.
-Through the CMT Scholarship Program, BGS and our partners connect Black women and girls with culturally, racially, and gender competent & sensitive providers to meet therapeutic needs.
+The CMT Assistance Program aims to alleviate the financial burden of seeking therapy for young African American women and girls.
+Through the CMT Assistance Program, BGS and our partners connect Black women and girls with culturally, racially, and gender competent & sensitive providers to meet therapeutic needs.

 *Due to COVID disproportionately impacting black women and girls in a multitude of areas that impact mental health and wellbeing, BGS is currently accepting requests from individuals that identify as Black/African American, female (including pronouns she/her/hers and they/their/theirs), and current financial need for assistance with mental health therapy sessions (*currently no age restriction).